NREL-Sienna/PowerSystems.jl/docs/src/how_to/parsing.md

 Notes:

-  - The "module", "category", and "component_name" entries must be valid arguments to retrieve a component using `get_component(${module}.${category}, sys, $name)`.
+  - The `module`, `category`, and `component_name` entries must be valid arguments to retrieve a component using `get_component(${module}.${category}, sys, $name)`.
-  - The "scaling_factor_multiplier_module" and the "scaling_factor_multiplier" entries must
+  - The `scaling_factor_multiplier_module` and the `scaling_factor_multiplier` entries must
     be sufficient to return the scaling factor data using `${scaling_factor_multiplier_module}.${scaling_factor_multiplier}(component)`.

-PowerSystems supports this metadata in either CSV or JSON formats.
+`PowerSystems` supports this metadata in either CSV or JSON formats.
 Refer to [RTS_GMLC](https://github.com/GridMod/RTS-GMLC/blob/master/RTS_Data/FormattedData/SIIP/timeseries_pointers.json) for an example.

 #### Performance considerations

-By default PowerSystems stores time series data in HDF5 files.
+By default `PowerSystems` stores time series data in HDF5 files.
 It does not keep all of the data in memory.
-This means that every time you access a time_series PowerSystems will have to read the data from storage, which will add latency.
-If you know ahead of time that all of your data will fit in memory then you can change this behavior by passing `time_series_in_memory = true` when you create the System.
+This means that every time you access a time series `PowerSystems` will have to read the data from storage, which will add latency.
+If you know ahead of time that all of your data will fit in memory then you can change this behavior by passing `time_series_in_memory = true` when you create the `System`.

-If the time series data is stored in HDF5 then PowerSystems will use the tmp filesystem by default.
-You can change this by passing `time_series_directory = X` when you create the System.
+If the time series data is stored in HDF5 then `PowerSystems` will use the tmp filesystem by default.
+You can change this by passing `time_series_directory = X` when you create the `System`.
 This is required if the time series data is larger than the amount of tmp space available.
-You can also override the location by setting the environment variable SIENNA_TIME_SERIES_DIRECTORY to another directory.
+You can also override the location by setting the environment variable `SIENNA_TIME_SERIES_DIRECTORY` to another directory.

 ### Customization